bettjesse/frontend/README.md

 1. Extended Font Family: The Mulish font is added to the font family options, providing a modern sans-serif look across the application.
 2. Custom Font Size: A new font size (xxs) has been defined, set at 0.625rem (10px), to accommodate very small text elements.
 3. Custom Animations: The configuration includes a custom marquee animation.
-This animation moves content horizontally across the screen, creating a dynamic visual effect for scrolling text or announcements
+This animation moves content horizontally across the screen, creating a dynamic visual effect

 ```typescript
 /** @type {import('tailwindcss').Config} */